Lundalogik/LimeBootstrap/README.md

 #LIME-bootstrap

 Welcome to the LIME Pro Actionpad framework called LIME-bootstrap.
 The LIME-bootstrap is made to make it easier, better and faster working with Actionpads in LIME pro.
-The framework relies heavily on Twitter bootstrap but with custom styling and a simple, yet powerful script called lbs.js.
-The framework contains several built in functions and third party libraries, but is also expandable through plugin in custom apps.The actual actionpads used in the LIME basic database are also included.
+The framework relies heavily on Knockout.js and Twitter Bootstrap but with custom styling and a simple, yet powerful script called lbs.js.
+The framework contains several built in functions and third party libraries, but is also expandable through custom apps.
+Some actual actionpads used in the LIME basic database are also included.

+The framework is "convention over configuration", meaning there should be one and only one way to do thing.

-LIME-bootstrap is only meant to be used inside LIME Pro, but for debugging reasons all functionallity (exept the data connections) should work in any browser.
+LIME-bootstrap is only meant to be used inside LIME Pro, but for debugging reasons all functionality (except the data connections) should work in any browser.
 In LIME Pro the supporter browser versions are:

 *	Internet Explorer 9
 *	Internet Explorer 10
+*	Internet Explorer 11

 Older versions of IE _may_ work, but the ActionPads will surely not look so great.